Thanks for joining us for our homemade Kombucha Brewing Class for Beginners!

 Types of tea

 For best results stick to black, green, white or oolong tea.
 Once you become comfortable with the brewing process, you can start experimenting with herbal teas.
-We recommend always using some black tea with herbal teas to keep your SCOBY happy and healthy.
+We still recommend using some black tea with herbal teas to keep your SCOBY happy and healthy.
 It’s best to avoid any teas that contain oils, like earl grey or artificially flavored teas, as those can weaken your SCOBY.

 Glass bottles for second fermentation